free things to do in New York City

 Lecture | Designing Transformative Affordable Housing in New York

-A public lecture series on alternative and innovative forms of design and urban practice by Brenda Rosen, executive director of Common Ground in New York.
-She speaks about the project, winner of an AIA National Award, a Drucker Award for Non-Profit Innovation, and a World Habitat Award.
+A public lecture series on alternative and innovative forms of design and urban practice by Brenda Rosen, more executive director of Common Ground in New York.
+She speaks about the project, winner of an AIA National Award, a Drucker Award for Non-Profit Innovation, and a World Habitat Award. less

 New York City, NY; NYC